 Among those inefficiencies is the need to make on-time payments to suppliers, an even more critical responsibility during times of uncertainty when cash flow visibility is paramount.
 Visibility and predictability around cash flow is important to businesses in any environment, but particularly in the unique circumstances many are facing today.

-Identifying current payments challenges
+Identifying current supplier payments challenges

 I recently participated in a virtual panel discussion with the Institute of Finance & Management (IOFM) to examine strategies for paying suppliers during times of crisis and uncertainty, like we’re currently experiencing with COVID-19.